nathanlesage/cv/CV.md

 # This template can be used to create a simple but good-looking CV based on very
 # generic information.
 Please have a look into the README.md of this repository
 # for a full explanation!
-name: Hendrik Erz
+name: Hendrik Erz, PhD
-occupation: PhD Candidate
+occupation: Postdoktor
 address:
   - "Institute for Analytical Sociology (IAS)"
   - "Linköping University"